Bird Family Migration Routes

 Hartford Colony

-Part of our BIRD family line immigrated to America between 1626 and 1630.
-My 9th great-grandfather, John BIRD (1611-?), of Parish Thorley, County Hertfordshire, England, came by way of the Hartford Bay Company, and settled in the Hartford Colony.
+Our BIRD family line emigrated to America between 1626 and 1630.
+Thomas BIRD (1637-1713), of Duiblin, came by way of the Hartford Bay Company, and settled in the Hartford Colony.
 This is present day Hartford, Connecticut area.
 John took up the fur trapping and fur trading trades.

 Fort Orange

 The family moved west and settled in the Dutch Colony of Fort Orange.
-According to the records of Fort Orange, John Bird, fur trapper, of Harford Colony had fur dealings with many French, Dutch, Swedish and English fur traders there.
+According to the records of Fort Orange, Thomas & John Bird, fur trappers, of Harford Colony had fur dealings with many French, Dutch, Swedish and English fur traders there.
 This area is the present day Albany County, New York.

 New Amsterdam Colony

-John Bird resettled the family down to the New Amsterdam Colony, located on Manhattan Island, New York.
-John established his fur trading business there.
-John moved the family and settled in the near by, Nassau Colony.
+Thomas & John BIRD resettled thier familyies down to the New Amsterdam Colony, located on Manhattan Island, New York.
+They established thier fur trading business there.
+They moved the family and settled in the near by, Nassau Colony.
 John died on his plantation farm in Livingston, Nassau Colony, Long Island, New York.

 East New Jersey Colony